-Data on the persistence of glecaprevir and pibrentasvir resistance-associated substitutions are not available.
-NS5A resistance-associated substitutions observed in patients treated with other NS5A inhibitors have been found to persist for longer than 1 year.
-In patients treated with other NS3/4A PI, viral populations with NS3 resistance-associated substitutions have been found to decline in some patients through post-treatment weeks 24 and 48.
+Certain NS5A inhibitor resistance-associated substitutions have been found to persist for >1 year in some patients.
+Viral populations with NS3 resistance-associated substitutions have been found to decline in some patients through post-treatment weeks 24 and 48.
 The long-term clinical impact of the emergence or persistence of virus containing glecaprevir or pibrentasvir resistance-associated substitutions is unknown.